FasterXML/jackson-databind/README.md

 (TO BE COMPLETED)

-## 5 minute tutorial: customizations
+## 5 minute tutorial: configuration

 There are two entry-level configuration mechanisms you are likely to use:
 [Features](jackson-databind/wiki/JacksonFeatures) and [Annotations](jackson-annotations).

 ### Most commonly used Features

-Here are examples of configuration features that most users need first.
+Here are examples of configuration features that you are most likely to need to know about.

-Let's start with higher-level data-binding configuration:
+Let's start with higher-level data-binding configuration.

     // SerializationFeature for changing how JSON is written

     // to enable standard indentation ("pretty-printing"):
     mapper.enable(SerializationFeature.INDENT_OUTPUT);
-    // to allow "empty" POJOs (no properties to serialize), prevent exception: mapper.disable(SerializationFeature.FAIL_ON_EMPTY_BEANS);
+    // to allow serialization of "empty" POJOs (no properties to serialize)
+    // (without this setting, an exception is thrown in those cases) mapper.disable(SerializationFeature.FAIL_ON_EMPTY_BEANS);
     // to write java.util.Date, Calendar as number (timestamp): mapper.disable(SerializationFeature.WRITE_DATES_AS_TIMESTAMPS);